Guillotine: Resumption of use

-Overseas departments and regions of France
+Overseas department, overseas regions and colonies

 In the Western Hemisphere, the guillotine saw only limited use.
 The only recorded guillotine execution in North America north of the Caribbean took place on the French island of St. Pierre in 1889, of Joseph Néel, with a guillotine brought in from Martinique.

 In the Caribbean, it was used rarely in Guadeloupe and Martinique; its last use in the region was at Fort-de-France in 1965.
 In South America, the guillotine was only used in French Guiana, where about 150 people were beheaded between 1850 and 1945: most of them were convicts exiled from France and incarcerated within the "bagne", or penal colonies.

 Within the Southern Hemisphere, it worked in New Caledonia (which had a bagne too until the end of the 19th century) and at least twice in Tahiti.

+In the New Hebrides, administered as a condominium with the United Kingdom, the French authorities used the guillotine on only one occasion.
+On 28 Jul 1931, six Tonkinese plantation workers were publicly guillotined in Port Vila for the murder of their overseer and another worker.